 – The city authorities try to take care of the environment.
 They encourage electric vehicles, recycle garbage, keep greenspaces chemical-free, and plant pollinator-friendly plants.

 – There is a mix of different styles of architecture here.
 Although there are many buildings from the beginning of the last century and USSR times, they are gradually being replaced by new modern construction.

-– Khmelnistky is considered one of the best cities to live in Ukraine.
-Among all Ukrainian cities, it has the lowest cost of living, cheap goods and services, and high earnings among the residents.
+– As I mentioned earlier, Khmelnistky is considered one of the best cities where to live in Ukraine.
+Among all Ukrainian cities, it has one of the lowest costs of living, cheap goods and services, and high earnings among the residents.
 The crime rate is low and the city is safe.

 – It is quiet and cozy, has many parks and squares as well as hundreds of cafes, coffee houses, and fancy restaurants.
 For a city with less than 300,000 population, having so many dining establishments is pretty extraordinary.
 Although, it is still not Lviv or Kyiv where the number of cafes is completely mind-blowing.